calb3ars/tetris-Initechtris/docs/README.md

 Initechtris will feature the following technologies:
 * Vanilla JavaScript for gameplay and puzzle logic
 * HTML5 Canvas and jQuery for rendering and DOM manipulation
-* Webpack to bundle scripts and serve them to the index.html

-The webpack entry file will bundle up the following scripts:
-  * game.js
-  * board.js
-  * piece.js
-  * matrix.js
-  * gameview.js
-  * tetris.js

-`game.js` will control the start, reset, and pausing of the game.
-`board.js` will hold the pieces and map the logic of pieces falling in addition to any complete lines.
-`piece.js` will hold the logic for piece orientation and color.
-`matrix.js` will hold functions for creating and rendering boards and pieces.
-`gameview.js` will hold key mappings for user control.
-`tetris.js` will connect the game to the DOM.

 ### Implementation Timeline
 ##### Day 1: Board and Falling Piece setup